 Ready for a break?
 Take advantage of the picnic area near the visitor center, and relax under the shade of mature oak trees.

-Open daily, dawn until dusk, closed Christmas Day.
+Open daily, dawn until dusk, year-round.

 Entrance Fee: Free